arubenruben/FEUP-SETR/README.md

 * C
 * SimAvR Assembly

-### Licenssing
+### License

 This code was developed by students at FEUP.
-Use it in your own responsibility.

-Avaiable under Apache 2.0 Licessing.
-Use it at your own risk and responsability.
+Avaialble under Apache 2.0 License.
+Use it at your own risk and responsibility.